ramindersinghusd/aai-521-in3-final-project/README.md

 **Output Format**:
 - Feature vector size: 42-100 dimensions (depending on features used)
 - Each gesture represented as a fixed-size feature vector

+Details: Feature engineering transforms raw landmark coordinates into meaningful numeric features that capture hand gesture characteristics through multiple computational approaches.
+The process includes computing landmark coordinates (21 normalized points), calculating geometric distances between key landmarks, and deriving angular relationships between finger segments to represent finger curvature and palm orientation.
+These computations generate a high-dimensional feature vector of approximately 290 dimensions that encodes spatial and structural information about the hand.
+The engineered features are designed to be invariant to scale and minor positional variations while capturing gesture-specific patterns that distinguish between Palm, Fist, Thumbs Up, Pointing, and OK Sign gestures.
+This compact, fixed-size representation enables efficient machine learning model training while preserving the discriminative information necessary for accurate gesture classification.

 ### Phase 4: Data Preparation
 - Split dataset (70% train, Validation (15%), Test (15%))